 By outsourcing shipping and fulfillment operations, business owners and operations managers alike have been able to cut costs, reduce risk, and put their time back to where it matters most: growing their business.

 One of the main reasons why businesses choose to use a 3PL is the long and short-term savings.
 You do not have to deal with warehouse space, warehouse employees, transportation, or additional tech.
-From an employee standpoint, 3PLs essentially eliminate paperwork, audits, insurance, worker’s comp, and employee training.
+From an employee standpoint, 3PLs eliminate paperwork, audits, insurance, worker’s comp, and employee training.
 Similarly, you do not have to personally invest in warehouse software, robots, converter belts, or security systems.
 Overall, 3PLs keep fixed costs to a minimum.
-Most costs are marginal or monthly.
+Most fees are marginal or monthly.

 Growing businesses tend to bring rising logistics costs and infrastructure restraints.
 Inevitably, as your customer service capacities decrease, these additional costs and burdens will lead to customer dissatisfaction.

-It is no surprise that warehouses have high associated insurance, shrinkage, and employee liability costs.
+Unsurprisingly, warehouses have high associated insurance, shrinkage, and employee liability costs.
 When businesses opt to use a 3PL, they reduce their upfront costs and overall risk.